luk036/ellipsoid-method/ell-review.md

     self.p = self.n
 ```

-The Cholesky factorization can be used to provide a witness vector that certifies a matrix is not positive definite.
-If a matrix is not positive definite, the Cholesky factorization will fail¹².
+The Cholesky factorization provides a witness vector certifying that a matrix is not positive definite.
+If a matrix fails the Cholesky factorization, then it is not positive definite¹².

-During the Cholesky factorization process, there is a step where you compute the diagonal of the lower diagonal matrix as the square root of a value (let's say x).
-If x<0 then, this means the matrix is not positive definite¹.
-This failure provides evidence that the matrix is not positive definite.
+During the factorization process, compute the diagonal of the lower diagonal matrix by finding the square root of a value, denoted as x.
+If x<0, then this indicates that the matrix is not positive definite¹.
+This failure serves as evidence for a non-positive definite matrix.

-When the Cholesky factorization fails due to a negative diagonal element, it means that the leading principal submatrix up to that point is not positive definite.
-The vector that witnesses this is one of the standard basis vectors¹².
-This basis vector has a 1 in the position corresponding to the failed diagonal element and zeros elsewhere.
-When pre-multiplied by the original matrix and post-multiplied by its transpose, it will yield a negative value, thus serving as a witness vector¹².
+If the Cholesky factorization fails due to a negative diagonal element, it indicates that the leading principal submatrix up to that point is not positive definite.
+The vector that confirms this is one of the standard basis vectors¹².
+This basis vector comprises a 1 in the position that corresponds to the failed diagonal element and zeros elsewhere.
+When you pre-multiply it by the original matrix and post-multiply it by its transpose, it will yield a negative value, thus serving as a witnessing vector¹².

 The following is the algorithm written in Python: